microsoft/kiota/vscode/microsoft-kiota/debugging.md

 Context: you're a developer working on the extension, and you want to debug/step through the extension code.

-1. run `dotnet publish ./src/kiota/kiota.csproj -p:PublishSingleFile=true -p:PublishReadyToRun=true --self-contained -c Release -r <win-x64|linux-x64|osx-x64> -o ./vscode/microsoft-kiota/.kiotabin/<versionInPackage.json>/<rid>/`
+1. run `dotnet publish ./src/kiota/kiota.csproj -p:PublishSingleFile=true -p:PublishReadyToRun=true --self-contained -c Release -r <rid> -o ./vscode/microsoft-kiota/.kiotabin/<versionInPackage.json>/<rid>/` where rid is one of `win-x64|linux-x64|osx-x64` and versionInPackage is the version field in `vscode/microsoft-kiota/package.json`.
 1. in `vscode/microsoft-kiota` run `code . && npm i`
 1. in the code instance that was opened at step 2, just press f5